tidy-finance/website/docs/32_size_and_portfolio_building.md

 <p class="caption">(\#fig:fig331)We report the aggregate market capitalization of all stocks that belong to the 1, 5, 10, and 25 percent quantile of the largest firms in the monthly cross-section relative to the market capitalization of all stocks during the month.</p>
 </div>

 Next, firm sizes also differ across listing exchanges.
 Stocks' primary listings were important in the past and are potentially still relevant today.
-The graph below shows that the New York Stock Exchange (NYSE) was and still is the largest listing exchange in terms of market capitalization.
+Figure 8.2 shows that the New York Stock Exchange (NYSE) was and still is the largest listing exchange in terms of market capitalization.
 More recently, NASDAQ has gained relevance as a listing exchange.
 Do you know what the small peak in NASDAQ's market cap around the year 2000 was?\index{NYSE}\index{AMEX}\index{NASDAQ}\index{Graph!Area graph}

 ```r